 Birthdays Are Sweeter with Medicare’s Birthday Rule

-If you’re enrolled in a Medicare supplement plan, live in Oregon or California, and will soon be blowing out a few birthday candles, Medicare has a special gift just for you.
-Known as the “Birthday Rule,” this Medicare provision gives California, Oregon, Louisiana, Nevada, Idaho, and Illinois residents the option of changing their Medicare supplement plan with no medical underwriting.
+If you’re enrolled in a Medicare supplement plan, live in a number of special states, and will soon be blowing out a few birthday candles, Medicare has a special gift just for you.
+Known as the “Birthday Rule,” this Medicare provision gives California, Idaho, Illinois, Maryland, Oregon, Nevada, Louisiana, Oklahoma, Kentucky, Utah, Virginia, Indiana, and Wyoming residents the option of changing their Medicare supplement plan with no medical underwriting.

 How Does the Medigap Birthday Rule Work?